kevinzzheng/exactomop/README.md

 # Exact-OMOP

-Scripts to ppulate the EXACT clinical trial matching system with data from OMOP types
+Scripts to populate the EXACT clinical trial matching system with patients stored in an extended OMOP schema

 ## Quickstart Setup
 ```bash